bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:37 PM CT, April 24</p>
+<p class="updated_time"> Latest data: 09:01 PM CT, April 24</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 69°, which is 12° *colder* than yesterday.
-Tomorrow is expected to be 1° **warmer** than today.
+Tomorrow is expected to be 2° **warmer** than today.

 Currently:

-- 61°
+- 60°
-- Mostly Cloudy
+- Partly Cloudy
-- 78% humidity
+- 83% humidity
-- 5 mph wind
+- 7 mph wind
-- 81% cloud cover
+- 62% cloud cover
 - 45 AQI 🟩
 - 0.06 inches of rain in the past 24 hours